hansonkd/FlaskBootstrapSecurity/readme.md

 Deploying
 ---------

-This app is all ready configured with MongoHQ (database), Memcached, and Mandrill (email).
+This app is all ready configured to be deployed on Heroku with MongoHQ (database) and Mandrill (email).

-Simply add the free tiers of those services, set the production config with `heroku config:set PRODUCTION=yes` and deploy normally.
+Simply add the free tiers of those services, change your `config.py` `SERVER_NAME`, set the production config with `heroku config:set PRODUCTION=yes` and deploy normally.

 LICENSE &amp; COPYRIGHT